BeyondQuality/beyondquality/research/public_speaking.md

 Kari Kakkonen: Memorize the main point in each slide, make the point, don't read all the slide content, or verbalize it differently.

 Marko Rytkonen: Know how to start, everything else will follow

+Dorothy Graham: Rehearse often and time yourself.
+Especially rehearse the start, because that's when you are most nervous, so it your first words need to come out smoothly.
+And make sure the end is good, as people remember the beginning and end more than the middle.

 ### 6. Practice timing & pacing